katalinschmidt/katalinschmidt/README.md

 My strengths as a developer today are defined by my former lives as an educator and HR admin. <br />
 💬 Reach out and ask me how those jobs have translated into some of these great traits I work with today:
 * Mindful of a company’s big picture
-* First-hand experience with the benefits of automation in the workplace
+* First-hand experience with the benefits of - and thus, major appreciation for - automation in the workplace
 * Focused on the end-user & human-experience
 * Mindful of accessibility and delivery
 * Regularly evaluating the what and the why